 - No food or drink, with the exception of still water, is permitted.
 Gum chewing is also prohibited.

 - Photography is allowed throughout the tour but video and audio recordings are not permitted

 - Dress warmly.
-Some of the tour takes place outdoors but it can also be cold inside the gaol.
+Parts of the tour take place outdoors but it can also be cold inside the gaol.